top of page

 Credit: Dylan Gillis

-Provide Support for your Artists
+Provide Support for Your Artists

-Cultivating transparency between teammates, conducting more training, providing team-building activities or one-on-one sessions, and taking actions against obstacles that prevent artists from performing their best.
+Cultivating transparency between teammates, conducting more training, providing team-building activities or one-on-one sessions, and taking action against obstacles that prevent artists from performing their best.
 Not only will this improve employees' performance, but these will also provide opportunities for growth and motivation as the artists are listened to and supported.
 This could also make a difference in their mental health.

 Address Prolonged Understaffing Issues